 When 24 years old Shilan Ahmad arrived to start working at a nursery in Erfurt, Germany, she was immediately turned away.
 She had applied for the job with her resume and a photo.
 When she received approval by phone, she was excited.
 But when she went for a meeting last December, the director took one look at her and turned to the colleague who had organized the meeting.
 “How can it be that you’ve allowed this woman to come speak with me?”
 She said.
 Ahmad, who is from Syria, was wearing a hijab.
 “I did not think this would be a problem, because I assumed the team had seen the photo with the hijab before bringing me in,” Ahmed said.

-ALJAZEERA News, September 2021
+AL Jazeera News, September 2021

 These stories are neither surprising nor new.
 Over the last two decades, several countries, mainly in Europe, have enacted a series of state laws prohibiting the wearing of religious symbols, such as Christian crosses, Jewish skullcaps, Muslim hijab, burqa or niqab, in public venues.
-In the wake of these laws, many cases, primarily involving the Muslim hijab, have reached the European Court of Human Rights, which has had to deliberate on their compatibility with fundamental rights.
+In the wake of these laws, many cases, primarily involving the Muslim hijab, have reached the European Court of Human Rights (ECtHR), which has had to deliberate on their compatibility with fundamental rights.

 Examining the Court’s cases, which have upheld the state laws and supported the various governments’ bans on Muslim women wearing the hijab, revealed an intriguing incongruity between the principles underlying the women’s positions and the justifications for the Court’s decisions.
 Most of the Muslim women’s applications argued that these laws represented a violation of various rights, such as the right of equality (not necessarily gender equality), education, and other rights.
 The Court, however, chose to focus primarily on whether these laws represented a violation of the “freedom of religion” under Article 9 of the European Convention on Human Rights (ECHR), and whether limiting freedom of religion in this particular way is constitutional, giving virtually no attention to the Muslim women’s advocacy for their right to equality and education and to have the opportunity to flourish professionally and personally.
 Others rights, such as that of equality and education, received minimal attention from the Court.
-It also appears that the Court based its reasoning on assumptions. , , and focused on the question of choice, apparently unquestionably assuming that Muslim women’s insistence that they wore the hijab of their own free will and choice was not truthful; that is, the Court suspected that the Muslim women’s position that they wore the hijab out of free choice represented, in the language of Karl Marx, a “false consciousness.”
+It also appears that the Court based its reasoning on some questionable assumptions.
+Most notably, the Court viewed the hijab as a sign of religious oppression, and focused on the question of choice, apparently unquestionably assuming that Muslim women’s insistence that they wore the hijab of their own free will and choice was not truthful; that is, the Court suspected that the Muslim women’s position that they wore the hijab out of free choice represented, in the language of Karl Marx, a “false consciousness.”

 Consequently, the Court was able to conclude that by upholding these laws banning the wearing of the hijab, the Court was actually “saving” these women, or “liberating” them from the oppression of both their religion – Islam – and from Muslim men’s patriarchy.
 By doing so, the Court could justify its decisions upholding the various Hijab bans as promoting the principle of “gender equality”, a principle that, from the Court’s perspective, benefits not only these Muslim women, but many other women in society.